A new study from Sweden further verifies what researchers have long suspected: vagus nerve stimulation (VNS) can help you lose weight.

 Also, if the vagus nerve is not properly working it can cause digestive issues.
 According to Berzin, if your belly is a wreck, your brain may be to blame.
-The vagus nerve is responsible for moving food through the esophagus, stomach and small intestine, as well as the production of essential acids from the stomach and digestive juices from the pancreas.
-Poor vagal tone has been associated with problems with motility, and the digestion and absorption of food, leading to the overgrowth of bacteria in the digestive tract, and thereby increasing bloating and constipation.
+The vagus nerve is responsible for moving food through the esophagus, stomach, and small intestine, as well as the production of essential acids from the stomach and digestive juices from the pancreas.
+The poor vagal tone has been associated with problems with motility, and the digestion and absorption of food, leading to the overgrowth of bacteria in the digestive tract, and thereby increasing bloating and constipation.

 “Stimulation improves digestion,” says Rogers.

 For severe life-threatening weight issues, a vBloc (vagal blocking therapy) implant may be the best way to go.
 Two years ago, the Food and Drug Administration (FDA) approved a pacemaker-like device intended for patients over 18 who have unsuccessfully tried a weight loss program, have a body mass index of 35 to 45 and have an additional obesity-related illness like Type 2 diabetes.
 Called the Maestro system, it consists of three implanted devices.
 There’s a pulse generator that sends electrical impulses, placed in the upper left chest, and two lead wires that are placed on the vagus nerve in the abdomen.
 Outside the body, the signals can be modified by a controller that attaches to a battery charger and a transmitter coil.